tensorflow/tensorflow/tensorflow/core/ir/README.md

 from providing a general graph transformation solution for TensorFlow, contributing to more fragmentation instead of reducing it as promised.

-The rest of this document describe how this new dialect follows a more pragmatic approach to enable MLIR deployment in TensorFlow.
+The rest of this document describes how this new dialect follows a more pragmatic approach to enable MLIR deployment in TensorFlow.

 ## Design